Why You Should Adopt From a Shelter Vs. Buying

 • Choose adoption and visit your local animal rescue shelter

-• Report any suspicions of a puppy farming organisation to the RSPCA
+• Report any suspicions of a puppy farming organisation to the RSPCA and local council

 • If you do choose to buy from a breeder, ensure that they provide high-quality care to the puppies and parents.
 Many rogue ‘breeders’ who sell farmed puppies will request to meet in public, refuse to allow you to meet the puppy’s parents or visit their property, or attempt to sell you unvaccinated, unwell, or very young puppies.
-Puppies for sale on the internet that are expensive yet curiously cheaper than the prices advertised through reputable breeders is another tell tale sign.
+Puppies for sale on the internet that are expensive yet curiously cheaper than the prices advertised through reputable breeders is another telltale sign.
 These are all red flags to be wary of.

 To save money